-Provide resilient, sustainable, and adaptive design solutions that enhance the function, safety, and aesthetic quality of indoor environments as a professional interior designer.
+Our program provides resilient, sustainable, and adaptive design solutions that enhance the function, safety, and aesthetic quality of indoor environments as a professional interior designer.
 Our bachelor’s degree in interior design will prepare you for an exciting and challenging career in a variety of settings like commercial offices, health care facilities, hospitality (restaurant and hotel), store planning, and much more.

 As one of our students, you’ll develop strong visual design skills, which you’ll use to produce the drawings, structural models, computer simulations, or full-scale prototypes you’ll work on as a professional.
 You’ll also gain the verbal skills you’ll need when working with clients, contractors, architects, and others involved in design projects.
 Our curriculum focuses on global diversity and universal design, or design that is accessible to all people, as well as creating sustainable interiors.
 You’ll apply these lessons to professional experiences because we are one of the few programs in the country that will pair you with real-world clients.

 Learn in a Collaborative Atmosphere